Bernardo Joaquin Canteñs, Ph.D.

 -

 Curriculum Development: In the fall of 2000, we revamped the philosophy curriculum to make it more relevant to our students.
-We created new stacked 200 and 300-level courses and a new Ethics Certificate Program.
+We created new stacked 200—and 300-level courses and a new Ethics Certificate Program.

 -

-From 2019 to 2020, I created and directed the Humanities for the Professions Program and Grant.
+2019-2020, I created and directed the Humanities for the Professions Program and Grant.

 -